When does Diversity Help Generalization in Classification Ensembles?: Experiments

 \subsection{Comparison Between \pdabbr{} and the State-of-the-art Ensemble Pruning Methods}

-In this subsection, we compare the performance of various ensemble pruning methods, including ES, KL, KP, OO, DREP, SEP, PEP, GMA, and LCS with the proposed \pdabbr{} method.
-Experimental results reported in Table~\ref{pru:bagging:LM1} contain the average test accuracy of each method and the corresponding standard deviation under $5$-fold cross-validation on each data set.
-Each row (data set) in Table~\ref{pru:bagging:LM1} compares the classification accuracy using bagging with the same type of individual classifiers, indicating results with higher accuracy and lower standard deviation by bold fonts.
-Besides, the significance of the difference in the accuracy performance between two methods is examined by two-tailed paired $t$-test at $5\%$ significance level to tell if two ensemble pruning methods have significantly different results.
-Two methods end in a tie if there is no significant statistical difference; otherwise, one with higher values of accuracy will win.
-The performance of each method is reported in the last row of Table~\ref{pru:bagging:LM1}, compared with \pdabbr{} in terms of the number of data sets that \pdabbr{} has won, tied, or lost, respectively.
-We may notice that sometimes OO or PEP might achieve the best results instead of our \pdabbr{}.
-However, both of them cannot fix the number of classifiers after ensemble pruning like \pdabbr{} does, leading to keep more individual classifiers than we desire in most situations.
-Therefore, sometimes they may achieve better results than \pdabbr{} yet without significant difference.
-Meanwhile, it could be inferred that \pdabbr{} could achieve competitive results even though it only keeps fewer individual classifiers, which means that the principle we used to guide the pruning process is effectual and that utilizing our proposed relationship is reasonable.
-Figure~\ref{fig:eg3:B-NB-partset}\subref{fig:eg3:B-NB-partset:a} shows that \pdabbr{} could achieve competitive results as OO and PEP, and \pdabbr{} has significant superiority over other compared pruning methods.
-Figure~\ref{fig:eg3:B-NB-partset}\subref{fig:eg3:B-NB-partset:b} presents the aggregated rank for each method, describing the similar conclusions to Figure~\ref{fig:eg3:B-NB-partset}\subref{fig:eg3:B-NB-partset:a}.
+In this subsection, we compare the performance of various ensemble pruning methods, including ES, KL, KP, OO, DREP, SEP, PEP, MRMR, MRMC, DiscEP, TSP.AP, TSP.DP, GMA, and LCS with the proposed \pdabbr{} method.
+Experimental results reported in Tables~\ref{tab,pru:bagging}--\ref{tab,pru:adaboost} contain the average test accuracy of each method and the corresponding standard deviation under $5$-fold cross-validation on each data set.
+For instance, each row (data set) in Table~\ref{tab,pru:bagging} compares the classification accuracy using bagging with the same type of individual classifiers, indicating results with higher accuracy and lower standard deviation by bold fonts.
+Besides, the significance of the difference in the accuracy performance between the two methods is examined by two-tailed paired $t$-tests at $5\%$ significance level to tell if two ensemble pruning methods have significantly different results.
+Two methods end in a tie if there is no significant statistical difference; otherwise, the one with higher values of accuracy will win.
+The performance of each method is reported in the last two rows of Table~\ref{tab,pru:bagging}, compared with \pdabbr{} in terms of the average rank and the number of data sets that \pdabbr{} has won, tied, or lost, respectively.
+We may notice that OO or PEP might achieve the best results instead of \pdabbr{} in a few cases.
+Yet \pdabbr{} could still reach an equal level of accuracy performance without significant difference ending up with a tie.
+Moreover, both of them cannot restrict the number of classifiers after ensemble pruning like \pdabbr{} does, leading to keeping more individual classifiers than we desire in most situations.
+Meanwhile, it could be inferred that \pdabbr{} could achieve competitive results even though it only keeps fewer individual classifiers, which means that the principle we used to guide the pruning process is effective and that utilizing our proposed relationship is reasonable.
+Figure~\ref{fig,expt4s:Bag,cost,NN}\subref{fig,expt4sbi:bag,a} shows that \pdabbr{} could achieve competitive results as OO, PEP, MRMR, and TSP.AP, and \pdabbr{} has significant superiority over other compared pruning methods.
+Figure~\ref{fig,expt4s:Bag,cost,NN}\subref{fig,expt4sbi:bag,b} presents the aggregated rank for each method, describing the similar conclusions to Figure~\ref{fig,expt4s:Bag,cost,NN}\subref{fig,expt4sbi:bag,a}.
+Figures~\ref{fig,expt4s:Bag,cost,NN}\subref{fig,expt4sbi:bag,c}--\ref{fig,expt4s:Bag,cost,NN}\subref{fig,expt4sbi:bag,d} illustrate the aggregated time cost and the aggregated space cost for each pruning method, respectively.
+It could be inferred that PEP, DiscEP, and LCS usually cost huge processing time to do ensemble pruning tasks.
+Similar results are reported in Figure~\ref{fig,expt4s:Ada,cost,KNNd}.